hellokhoyer/hellokhoyer/README.md

 # Abul Khoyer

-Front-end focused full-stack developer with over a decade of experience in web development and technical support.
-**WARP and Claude Code power user**, leveraging AI-assisted development for rapid prototyping and enhanced productivity.

-I’m confident in developing comprehensive solutions involving JavaScript, PHP, or WordPress, with a strong focus on accessible UI and performance optimization.
+Full Stack Engineer with a decade of experience in the web industry, bringing a diverse perspective from various roles.
+I started my career by converting PSDs into HTML and WordPress themes and then spent 5 years in technical support.
+My background includes significant experience with PHP and WordPress, but my passion has always been JavaScript and its ecosystem.
+Outside of office hours, I’ve dedicated much of my career to exploring JavaScript, and now I am fully immersed in it.

 ---